freddyz/computerscare-vcv-modules/doc/horse-a-doodle-doo.md

 -EOC Cascade: Each channel is triggered by the previous channel's EOC

 Enable tooltips and hover over the main "pattern" knob for a visualization of how these different modes work

+## Right Click options
+-CV Offset: Global offset voltage for all CV sequences -CV Scale: Global scale for all CV sequences
+-CV Phase: Change this to keep the same trigger sequences but change the CV sequence